 Likely one of the more infamous parental alienation cases is Bruni v.
 Bruni, a 2010 Ontario decision.
 In this case, a mother damaged a father-child relationship beyond repair and was punished by having her spousal support amount reduced to $1.00 per month.
 The court condemned the mother’s actions, calling the parental alienation behaviour “evil.”

 Protecting Children from Their Parents’ Conflict

 The fundamental principle in separation and divorce in Canada is that children should not be involved in their parents’ conflict.
 If your children have become involved in the conflict, be conscious of any unwarranted changes in behaviour that may indicate alienation.
-For example, many victims of parental alienation no longer want to spend time with the access parent and will withdraw from contact.
+For example, many victims of parental alienation no longer want to spend time with the parent they have been alienated from and will withdraw from contact.
 Children may also reject all forms of affection or use derogatory language that is atypical for their age.
-Other emotional responses include anxiety, fear, or upset associated with visits to the access parent.
+Other emotional responses include anxiety, fear, or upset associated with visits to the parent they have been alienated from.

 Much has been written about the negative psychological effects of parental alienation on children.
 As adults, victims of parental alienation may have emotional scars which can affect parental relationships generations into the future.

 If you are concerned that your former spouse or partner has interfered